Draynam/policies/hellfestrunningorder-privacy.md

 I hereby state that I have not programmed this app to collect any personally identifiable information.

-All data (social connections, band ratings) created by the you (the user) is stored
+All data (social connections, band ratings) created by you (the user) is stored
 - by default, on your device only
 - once you have logged in, in a cloud database hosted by google (Firestore) and to which only I have access

 That cloud database is also used to host and sync the data of Hellfest editions, bands and gigs.

+### Account deletion

+If you wish to delete your data, please request this deletion by sending me an email at draynam.dev@gmail.com.

+I will then proceed to the deletion and advise you when it is done.

 ### Explanation of permissions requested in the app